 Venture Capital – going through your As, Bs and Cs to scale up

 “London has the largest tech concentration of category-defining companies and will continue to attract top talent and venture capital investors, despite the big elephant in the room – Brexit!”
-Stirring words from Yoyo’s co-founder and CEO, Alain Falys, at Money 20/20 USA, which took place in Las Vegas last month.
+Stirring words from Yoyo’s co-founder and chairman, Alain Falys, at Money 20/20 USA, which took place in Las Vegas last month.
 Reporting big growth numbers only four months after Yoyo went through a £12m Series B round, Alain takes us through his funding journey so far and offers advice to startups looking for their “VC princes”.

 Let’s face it, startups have fewer options than the big guys when it comes to gaining access to finance.
 In the early years, companies need to focus on building their revenue lines, with a view to reach profitability over a period of time – but that profitability is often a precondition for securing a loan.

 Venture capital gives a startup access to much larger capital than any other form of financing, which means you can accelerate growth by hiring faster, investing more in your product, and getting your offering onto the market more quickly.

 But how do you go about finding the right VCs for what you want to achieve?